My Game Shows, J-L

 JUDGE FOR YOURSELF-Fred Allen:

-One episode from 1953; guests are Kitty Kalen, Bob Carroll, and The Skylarks [OC]
+• 1953; guests are Kitty Kalen, Bob Carroll, and The Skylarks [OC]

-JUMBLE: THE INTERACTIVE GAME-Wink Martindale: The 1994 premiere episode [OB/72.9]
+JUMBLE: THE INTERACTIVE GAME-Wink Martindale: The first three episodes from 1994 [all OB/D115.2]

-JUST MEN!-Betty White: Four episodes from 1983:
+JUST MEN!-Betty White: Five episodes from 1983:

 • Guests are Fred Willard, Herve Villechaize, Stephen Ford, *Pat Sajak*, Taurean Blacque, Terence Knox and Steve Sax (end credits missing) [OC/720.2]